 The Azores is an unprecedentedly beautiful and breathtaking destination for drone photographers.
 This one Portuguese archipelago guarantees a lot of natural beauty and beautiful views.
 This article is written by Guest blogger Johan.
 Johan is a professional drone photographer from Belgium who recently traveled to the Azores to make this beautiful photo report.
 Read, watch and enjoy!

-From December 31, 2020 it is mandatory for individuals and companies to obtain an EU Drone Certificate.
-You can achieve this quickly and easily via Drone Class's online courses with exams.
+Since January 1, 2021, it is mandatory for private individuals and companies to obtain an EU drone license.
+You can realize this quickly and easily through the online courses with exams from Drone Class.
 This allows you to fly in a responsible manner.

 The 'EU drone driving license' is also accepted outside the EU in most cases, so it is advisable to have it with you at all times when you take your drone into the air, anywhere in the world.